acbshields12/Army-Analytics/README.md

 The dataset contains personnel-level records including:

-* Demographic information
+* Employee demographics
-* Military rank and brigade assignment
+* Rank and organizational assignment
 * Years of service
-* Physical fitness assessment scores (ACFT)
+* Physical performance assessment scores
-* Monthly compensation data
+* Compensation data
-* Weapon qualification results
-* Security clearance levels
+* Qualification and certification records
-* Deployment history
+* Performance evaluations
-* Retention and ETS information
+* Retention and separation information
-* Professional qualifications and certifications
+* Deployment and experience history

-The dataset consists of approximately 500 personnel records and was used for analytical and portfolio development purposes.
+The dataset contains approximately 500 employee records and serves as a workforce analytics case study for portfolio development and business intelligence reporting.

 ---